 Water mains and sewage - what to check before buying a home

-When buying a house, water and sewage is unlikely to be at the forefront of your mind.
-But it mustn’t be overlooked – so what do you need to know?
+When buying a house, water and sewage are unlikely to be at the forefront of your mind.
+But it mustn’t be overlooked and your solicitor will make enquiries with the local water authority.
+So what do you need to know?

-Your solicitor will contact the water company that supplies the property you wish to buy, then report back on the following questions:
+Your solicitor will submit the CON29DW search to the water company that supplies the property and then report back to you with the results.

 - Who is responsible for drainage at the property?